Research Associate Professor of English

 Distinctions / Awards

-- Imperfect Creatures was winner of the 2017 Robert Lowry Patten Award for the most outstanding recent book on Restoration and eighteenth-century literature.
+- Imperfect Creatures won the 2017 Robert Lowry Patten Award given by Studies in English Literature for the most outstanding recent book on Restoration and eighteenth-century literature.
+It also received Honorable Mention for the Michelle Kendrick Prize, given by the Society for Literatures, Sciences, and the Arts for outstanding interdisciplinary work.

 Works in Progress